Rogala/AI_Attention/README.md

 This repository is dedicated to helping [ComfyUI](https://github.com/comfyanonymous/ComfyUI), [Fooocus](https://github.com/lllyasviel/Fooocus), [FramePack](https://github.com/lllyasviel/FramePack) users on **Windows** significantly enhance their AI workflow efficiency.
 It offers **pre-compiled acceleration packages** such as [**xformers**](https://github.com/facebookresearch/xformers), [**Flash Attention**](https://github.com/Dao-AILab/flash-attention), and [**SageAttention**](https://github.com/woct0rdho/SageAttention), along with **detailed installation guides**.

+***If you need to upgrade to other versions of Nvidia graphics cards or a different version of Python or Torch, use the links to the official project pages***

 ---

 ## What's Inside?